The answer likely depends on whether schools and daycare centres are open.

 During the pandemic, employees have been refusing to come to work so they can take care of their kids.
 Are they allowed to do that?
 The answer depends, in large part, on whether the schools and daycare centres are open.

-No Discipline of Any Kind Allowed If Schools Are Open
+No Discipline of Any Kind Allowed If Schools Aren’t Open

 However, COVID leave is unpaid and ends when the caregiving emergency prompting it comes to an end, such as when the schools reopen.
 Employees also have to give you some kind of notice of the leave and reasons for taking it.
 And while you can ask for reasonable verification, you can’t ask for a doctor’s note.